-Shannon Mason of Millbrook Meadow Committee at Spring cleanup.
+Shannon Mason of Millbrook Meadow Committee helps attack knotweed.

 The Committee worked with the Garden Club on Knotweed eradication in the Meadow and around the Pond.
 The cuttings are collected and sent to feed gorillas and giraffes at the Franklin Park Zoo in Boston.